ARKLink Library Card

 Returning Billed Items

-If the item is returned before the end of the current semester, after it is billed ($115.00 per item, minimum), the charge, less the fine, is credited to the borrower’s account.
-If the item is not returned within thirty days, after the end of semester in which the item was borrowed, no credit is given.
+If the item is returned within 30 days after the item is billed, the charges less the fines are credited to the borrower’s account.
+If the item is not returned within 30 days after the item is billed, no credit is given.

 Fees may be paid at the Cashier’s Office (870-460-1043) in Harris Hall (second floor).